fsmosquito/FSMosquitoClient/README.md

 # FSMosquitoClient

+> Deprecation Notice - This repository is archived in favor of https://github.com/fsmosquito/fsmosquito which includes all the functionality contained in this repository (within /fsmosquito-simconnect-client) with the addition of a desktop application that displays a moving map and eventually more.

 Client application that connects to FS2020 via SimConnect and relays data to the FSMosquito Server via MQTT

 ![Build FSMosquito Client](https://github.com/fsmosquito/FSMosquitoClient/workflows/Build%20FSMosquito%20Client/badge.svg)